albar965/littlenavmap-manual/en/MENUS.md

 Hides or shows the respective user feature.

-Note that the menu item to add a user feature is disabled if the respective user feature is hidden on the map.
+Note that the menu item to add an user feature is disabled if the respective user feature is hidden on the map.
 The menu item is suffixed with the text `hidden on map` if this is the case.

 #### Userpoints (Sub-Menu) {#userpoints}